 That really is up to you.
 The session lasts for 60 minutes and that time is entirely devoted to you to use as you wish.
 Our initial sessions may begin by exploring what has brought you to counselling and any concerns or issues that are uppermost in your mind.
 As we begin to discuss your life it may be deeper thoughts and feelings emerge which you might wish to explore; the extent of your journey really is dependent on how far you are prepared to go.
 If you find there are parts of your history / personality that you are avoiding in therapy then this can tentatively be discussed.

-On in the words of a counselling client (permission granted to use):-
+Words of a counselling client (permission granted to use):-

 The Counselling Chair